 - The provisions of

 - What will be the noise impact on neighbours from barking.
 Is the location appropriate and have appropriate measures been put in place to ensure that a problem is not created?

 - The Regulatory Reform (Fire Safety) Order 2005, require responsible persons of all non domestic premises to undertake and implement a fire safety risk assessment of their premises.
 For more information on this you can contact the

 - The health and safety of your staff and visitors to your site.
 You can obtain more information on this from the .

-If you have an enquiry about a licence you can contact Environmental Health.
+If you have an enquiry about a licence or require an application form please contact Environmental Protection.

 Last reviewed: 14 - 02 - 2017